 What kind of insurance policies do fintech companies need?

-Owing to the aforementioned risks, one insurance policy just doesn’t cut it for fintech companies and startups.
+Owing to the aforementioned risks, one insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More just doesn’t cut it for fintech companies and startups.
 A number of different policies, providing different benefits, need to be in place, in order to provide maximum protection.

 Directors and officers insurance

 The directors and officers insurance policy protects your company and key individuals of the company against any liabilities that may arise because of decisions, errors and mistakes from the management of the organization.
 This is needed to ensure that you and your officers do not face any personal or organizational losses due to allegations which involve breach of duty.
 It also covers costs which result from subsequent investigations, if such a case may arise.
-If the organization or company as a whole is named in a lawsuit, this policy would also provide cover and defend the entity.
+If the organization or company as a whole is named in a lawsuit, this The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More would also provide cover and defend the entity.

 2. Cyber liability insurance